JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 ![event graph](images/event.png)

-We define a data structure for the server, provide functions for the three actions, create channels and servers and start:
+You define a data structure for the server, provide functions for the three actions, create channels and servers and start:

 ```julia
 using Simulate, Printf, Random